 CERTIFIED ORGANIC!
-Yellow Stuffer Organic tomato seeds grow vigorous vines laden with yellow beefsteak tomatoes specifically bred for stuffing qualities.
-Medium-sized lemon yellow tomatoes weigh 200 grams (7 oz.) and are shaped like bell peppers .
-Fruits have thick walls, hollow interior cavities and contain very little juice.
-Seeds are clustered in a gel sac near the top of the fruit and are easily removed.
+Yellow Stuffer Organic tomato seeds produce vigorous vines laden with yellow beefsteak tomatoes specifically bred for stuffing qualities.
+The medium-sized lemon-yellow tomatoes weigh 200g (7 oz.) and are shaped like bell peppers.
+The fruits have thick walls, hollow interior cavities and contain very little juice.
+The seeds are clustered in a gel sac near the top of the fruit and are easily removed.
 This outstanding variety is well suited to indoor and outdoor cultivation in a variety of climates.

 Popular with chefs, Yellow Stuffer organic tomatoes make unique presentations for baked and cold dishes.
-Try Yellow Stuffer tomatoes fresh, stuffed with chicken salad,tabbouleh (tabbouli); or baked with cottage cheese and other goodies.
-Fruits store well for up to several weeks in the refrigerator.
+Try Yellow Stuffer tomatoes fresh, stuffed with chicken salad or tabbouleh.
+The fruits store well for up to several weeks in the refrigerator.

 Matures in 80 days.
 (Open-pollinated seeds)